google/closure-templates/documentation/reference/functions.md

 When the css selector is prefixed with a percent symbol, Soy will use the following rules to decide what to do:

+1. If there is a `cssprefix` attribute on the `namespace`, use it for the prefix
 1. If there is a `cssbase` attribute on the `template`, use it for the prefix
 1. If there is a `cssbase` attribute on the `namespace`, use it for the prefix
 1. Otherwise use the first `requirecss` namespace defined on the `namespace`